RobotecAI/rai/docs/human_robot_interface.md

 ![General HRI interface](./imgs/HRI_interface.png)

 The general architecture follows the diagram above.
-Text is captured from the input source, transported to the HMI, processed according to the given tools and robot's rules, and then sent to the output source.
+Text is captured from the input source, transported to the Human-Machine Interface (HMI), processed according to the given tools and robot's rules, and then sent to the output source.

 ### Voice Interface